BerlinCodeClub/build-a-website/week-2/README.md

 1. Open [this image](https://github.com/BerlinCodeClub/BerlinCodeClub.github.io/raw/master/me.jpg) and save it to the root of your repository
 1. Switch back to `Atom`, click on `index.html` to open it
-1. Above the `h1` tag, copy and paste the following HTML:
+1. Above the `h1` tag, copy & paste the following HTML:

 `<img src="me.jpg">`